-At Kalinda, we aim to make the learning of language and culture relevant to communicating with our Branch Out Exchange partners.
-Lilyvale primary School in Japan.
+At Kalinda, we pride ourselves in making the learning of language and culture relevant to communicating with others.
+We do this with our Branch Out Exchange partners - Lilyvale, a primary school in Japan.

-The children at primary school age have shown their great flexibility to enjoy both the similarities and differences between cultures while learning the language.
+Our students have shown a great flexibility to enjoy both the similarities and differences between cultures while learning the language.

-Over 20 years, Kalinda community has been hosting Japanese university graduates/teachers visiting Kalinda for 6-12 months and staying with our families.
+For over 20 years, the Kalinda community has been hosting Japanese university graduates/teachers.
+They visit Kalinda for 6-12 months and staying with our families.
 The Interns pay their own way to Australia and work free as a volunteer.
 Interns love to stay with our families.
 Families enjoy taking the Interns on outings and family events and learning the Japanese language.
 We enjoy keeping in touch with them.
 Our previous intern teachers came and helped us in Japan when we went on a Japan trip.

-The students have the opportunities to exchange videos, posters and letters.
-These exchange activities led to a trip to visit Lilyvale Primary school, join their exciting activities and stay with the host families in 2014 and 2016.
 Every second year our Senior School students, together with Warranwood Primary school are given an opportunity of a Japan trip.
-We are currently planning a future trip in 2018.
 Lilyvale Primary School visited Kalinda and Warranwood in 2017 for the first time.
 The school community welcomed them and it strengthened the community’s social and international development capabilities.

 We are fortunate to keep exchanging artwork with Kofu Higashi Primary School from Kofu, Yamanashi in Japan.
 Their wonderful calligraphy work and drawings are displayed in the Kofu Higashi corner every year.
 Students and staff had opportunities to visit them near the beautiful Mt Fuji in the past.

 Our intern teachers also offer Kalinda students opportunities to communicate with their students after they arrive back in Japan.